How can I ensure that my property will be passed on to the right people after my death?

 What is a ‘life interest’?

 You could also consider setting up a family trust.
 This allows the money to be transferred (“gifted”) to the trust before you die.
 The advantage of doing this is that if anyone wishes to make a claim on your estate (e.g. other family members), they can’t easily make a claim on the money held in trust.
+However there are a few legal obligations associated with family trusts.

 If you aren’t confident that the surviving parent or guardian will raise the children in the way you’d like (including how the children’s money will be spent), you could appoint a testamentary guardian in your will.